 This brings up an interesting point.
 Why wouldn’t we always take the widest and shallowest possible arc through the entry and exit gates if there is no apex cone?
 Why would we ever take Wide, angled in Figure 7 which goes so deep and apexes at the brown cone (whether it’s there or not) after turning 90 degrees, if we could take the extremely shallow green path in which we don’t even turn 90 degrees?

 The answer is that we do want to take a shallower path, all else equal.
 If we can fit a larger radius path in between gates 1 and 3 then we want to do that.
 Don’t turn more than you have to, as long as its consistent with using high-efficiency entry and exit spirals, doesn’t involve a big cost to get to the entry and still correctly sets the car up for the following feature.
 I hope it’s obvious that you would never want to take the red dotted path, for instance, just to connect with a wide entry and shallow, low turning path.
 Nor would you want to take the green path only to have to do something crazy like the blue dotted path to set up for the next feature.

 The 2-cone path that we really want to avoid would be a wide entry with no angle.
 This is analogous to the mistake of substituting a faster, larger circle for a smaller slower circle.
 Every degree of angle we can achieve at low cost significantly decreases path length and time in the turnaround.
 I’ll publish a real-world example in the next post.

-I think if you have the gate width and an entry angle that works then use them, as long as they don’t cost too much to obtain.
-As we get further into this investigation I suspect we are going to find that the cost is often too high.
+I think if you have the gate width and an entry angle that works, then use them, as long as they don’t cost too much to obtain.
+Unfortunately, all too often the cost is too high and we have to compromise.

 Then at the Bristol Championship Tour a few weeks later the course contained two 2-cone turnarounds, both complicated by a sloping surface.
 Since then I’ve been thinking about turnarounds even harder and started drafting this blog post.